Hypfer/Valetudo/docs/_pages/installation/dreame.md

 Because there's a hardware watchdog that will reset your robot and the dustbuilder firmware build takes some time, press and hold the power button for 15s to turn off the robot for now.
 Also, unplug the USB cable from your laptop.<br/>
-If you don't do this, you risk bricking the device if it gets rebooted during the install procedure.
+If you don't do this, you risk soft-bricking the device if it gets rebooted during the install procedure.

 Now that you have the correct config value for your robot, head over to <a href="https://builder.dontvacuum.me" rel="noopener" target="_blank">the dustbuilder</a>
 and build a new firmware for your robot.
 Make sure to select `Create FEL image (for initial rooting via USB)`.